demidenko05/beige-accandr/README.txt

 site: https://sites.google.com/site/beigesoftware

-Beigesoft™ Accounting is standalone JEE web application that runs on embedded A-Jetty.
+Beigesoft™ Enterprise Information System is standalone JEE web application that runs on embedded A-Jetty.
 This is Android version.
 It requires Google Chrome browser.

-Beigesoft Accounting is always in secure enabled mode (protected from scams).
+Beigesoft™ Enterprise Information System is always in secure enabled mode (protected from scams).
 It requires user authentication with strong password.
 It uses encryption for HTTPS and file exchange - modern algorithms asymmetric RSA 2048bit key size and symmetric AES 256bit size.
 -------------------------------------------------------------------------------------------------------------
-At first you should better read article <a href="https://sites.google.com/site/beigesoftware/bobs-pizza/acc-android">Beigesoft™ Accounting on Android:</a> https://sites.google.com/site/beigesoftware/bobs-pizza/acc-android
+At first you should better read article Beigesoft™ Accounting: https://sites.google.com/site/beigesoftware/bobs-pizza/acc-android

 This application never waste your time because of:
   1. It provides sufficient functionality: